 pasta, any kind you like or have on hand will work

-- In a small bowl whisk together, oil, salt, rosemary, garlic, add fresh pepper(about a 1/8tsp or so)
+In a small bowl whisk together, oil, salt, rosemary, garlic, add fresh pepper.

-- Add sauce to cooked pasta or pour sauce on top of bare pasta.
+Add sauce to cooked pasta, pour sauce on top of bare pasta.